 When you open Kodi for the very first time, you might find yourself overwhelmed by numerous options.
-However, there’s nothing complicated about Kodi, and all you need is a reliable guide.
-That’s where our Beginner’s Guide to Kodi comes into play, specially crafted to teach you the basics of this wonderful application.
+However, there’s nothing complicated about Kodi, and all you need is a reliable guide that’ll teach you how to use this application.
+That’s where our Beginner’s Guide to Kodi comes into play, specially crafted to teach you the basics of this wonderful home theater software.

-We’ll discuss things like what is Kodi (in the first place), installing the application, tweaking its settings to unleash its full potential, adding third-party Kodi extensions, and plenty more.
+We’ll discuss things like what is Kodi, how to install the application, tweaking its settings to unleash its full potential, adding third-party Kodi addons, and plenty more.
 With this said, we’re more than sure that you can’t wait to get started, so let’s jump right in!

 Chapter 1: What is Kodi?

 On its official website, you’ll see that Kodi is being advertised as the ultimate home theater software.
 This is means that Kodi isn’t just a media player that can be used to play movies, music, and other media.
 Instead, you can look at this application as your personalized library of content.
 Aside from storing different types of files, it is also open to Web-based media streaming.

 Even without any addons, Kodi can be used as your family entertainment center.
 It can be a place to store your entire library of movies, TV shows, family videos, photos, as well as music.
 However, you can open an entirely new world via third-party addons.
 For example, you can use YouTube on Kodi, and you can even install Netflix on Kodi.
 These act as applications within Kodi capable of streaming media files.
 Don’t worry, we will be talking about these addons later on in the article.